Should I use a tax refund company?

 This means that the charge may outweigh your repayment if it is only small.

 Potentially false claims about their status

 Tax refund organisations are not HMRC approved agents.
-They may be registered with HMRC for Money Laundering purposes and be registered with HMRC as an agent for the purposes of acting on your behalf.
+They may be registered with HMRC for Anti-Money Laundering purposes and be registered with HMRC as an agent for the purposes of acting on your behalf.
 But this does not mean that the organisation has received any formal approval from HMRC.

 Data protection – possible concerns